ismh16/PCBA-Dataset/README.md

 we upload full dataset on Baidu but part on Google
 ## how to cite?
 please cite our paper while using the dataset
+## format?
+yolo format, we will update when our paper is published For academic research only
-For academic research only ### Do not use for commercial or other purpose!!
+### Do not use for commercial or other purpose!!
-For academic research only ### Do not use for commercial or other purpose!!
+For academic research only
+### Do not use for commercial or other purpose!!
-For academic research only ### Do not use for commercial or other purpose!!
+For academic research only
+### Do not use for commercial or other purpose!!